Updated by Riley J. Dennis on November 18th, 2016.

 Installing Your Custom ROM

 Once you’ve found a custom ROM that’s right for you, you’ll need to go through the process of installing it correctly.
 It’s important to research the instructions for your device as they can vary from device to device and from ROM to ROM.
 The general process is the same across devices, so this should give you a good idea of what you’ll need to do.

 Replacing The Recovery

-The process of flashing a custom ROM onto your device is usually a two-step process.
 The first step is to flash a different recovery called ClockworkMod (CWM) or TeamWin Recovery Project (TWRP) onto your device.
 Under the XDA forum for most devices you’ll find a thread about installing a custom recovery for that device — and some ROMs will recommend TWRP over CWM and vice versa.
-The recovery is somewhat like a BIOS found on a computer as it lets you perform administrative tasks on the device without having Android loaded in memory.
+The recovery is somewhat like a BIOS found on a computer — it lets you perform administrative tasks on the device without having Android loaded in memory.
 You’ll need to change the recovery so that you can flash a different ROM because the stock recovery doesn’t allow for that.

 The methods of doing so vary — and will often require you to root your device — so it’s important to read the provided instructions.
-Sometimes you’ll use something called fastboot to load the recovery onto your phone, while other times you’ll use a tool called Heimdall.
-However, in my opinion, installing the new recovery is the hardest part.
+Sometimes you’ll use something called fastboot to load the recovery onto your phone, though other times you can use an app like Flashify or TWRP Manager.
+In my opinion, installing the new recovery is the hardest part.
 Once you’re past this step you’ll have an easier time.

 Flashing The ROM

 The next step is to actually flash the custom ROM onto your device.
 Once the .zip file for the ROM is downloaded from the Internet and uploaded onto your phone’s storage via USB cable, you’ll need to turn off your phone and then turn it on to boot into the recovery.
-Booting into recovery takes a different button combination than just the Power button, and this varies among devices as well.
-To cover all devices, you’ll probably be fine if you simply hold all the physical buttons on your phone while pressing the Power button, such as Power + Volume Down (and Up just to be sure) + Home (if it’s a physical button).
+For most devices, this means holding Power + Volume Down at the same time, but a quick Google search for your device should let you know what your button combination is.

 Congratulations!
 If you did everything according to the provided instructions, you should be running your custom ROM without any problems.
-Of course, be sure to thoroughly read any attached instructions, and only use this article as a general guideline for what you can expect during the process.
+Of course, be sure to thoroughly read any instructions available in the XDA thread, and only use this article as a general guideline for what you can expect during the process.
 However, you should be fine as long as you’re cautious and you’re confident in what you’re doing.

 Have you installed a custom ROM on an Android device?
 What is something people new to ROM flashing should be aware of?
 Let us know in the comments!